jonpitts/transformer/README.md

 Transformer Service
 ===================
-An experimental sinatra based web-service that transforms excel files into mods format.
+An sinatra based web-service that transforms excel files into mods format.
+AngularJS used for much of the front end.

 Excel has been a popular tool for cataloging library meta-data.
 It is much better to store this type of data in xml following a schema.